pedramamini/RewindMCP/README.md

   -d '{"keyword": "meeting", "relative": "1day"}'
 ```

-## database schema
+## Database Schema

-the rewind.ai database contains several key tables:
+The Rewind.ai database contains several key tables:

-- `audio`: stores audio recording segments with timestamps
+- `audio`: Stores audio recording segments with timestamps
-- `transcript_word`: contains individual transcribed words linked to audio segments
+- `transcript_word`: Contains individual transcribed words linked to audio segments
-- `frame`: stores screen capture frames with timestamps
+- `frame`: Stores screen capture frames with timestamps
-- `node`: contains text elements extracted from screen captures (ocr)
+- `node`: Contains text elements extracted from screen captures (OCR)
-- `segment`: tracks application and window usage sessions
+- `segment`: Tracks application and window usage sessions
-- `event`: stores calendar events and meetings
+- `event`: Stores calendar events and meetings

-### data types explained
+### Data Types Explained

-#### audio recordings
+#### Audio Recordings
-audio recordings are captured by rewind.ai when you speak or when there's audio playing on your computer. each recording is stored as a segment in the `audio` table with metadata like start time and duration. these recordings are then processed to extract transcribed words.
+Audio recordings are captured by Rewind.ai when you speak or when there's audio playing on your computer.
+Each recording is stored as a segment in the `audio` table with metadata like start time and duration.
+These recordings are then processed to extract transcribed words.

-#### transcript words
+#### Transcript Words
-individual words extracted from audio recordings through speech recognition. each word in the `transcript_word` table includes information about when it occurred within the audio recording (timeOffset), its position in the full text (fullTextOffset), and its duration. transcript words are linked to their source audio recording.
+Individual words extracted from audio recordings through speech recognition.
+Each word in the `transcript_word` table includes information about when it occurred within the audio recording (timeOffset), its position in the full text (fullTextOffset), and its duration.
+Transcript words are linked to their source audio recording.

-#### frames
+#### Frames
-screenshots captured by rewind.ai at regular intervals as you use your computer. each frame in the `frame` table includes a timestamp (createdAt) and is linked to the application segment it belongs to. frames are the visual equivalent of audio recordings, capturing what was on your screen at specific moments.
+Screenshots captured by Rewind.ai at regular intervals as you use your computer.
+Each frame in the `frame` table includes a timestamp (createdAt) and is linked to the application segment it belongs to.
+Frames are the visual equivalent of audio recordings, capturing what was on your screen at specific moments.

-#### nodes
+#### Nodes
-text elements extracted from screen captures using optical character recognition (ocr). each node in the `node` table represents a piece of text visible on your screen, including its position (leftX, topY, width, height) and other metadata. nodes are linked to the frame they were extracted from. they are the visual equivalent of transcript words.
+Text elements extracted from screen captures using Optical Character Recognition (OCR).
+Each node in the `node` table represents a piece of text visible on your screen, including its position (leftX, topY, width, height) and other metadata.
+Nodes are linked to the frame they were extracted from.
+They are the visual equivalent of transcript words.

-#### segments
+#### Segments
-application usage sessions that track when you were using specific applications and windows. each segment in the `segment` table includes the application bundle id, window name, start time, and end time. segments help organize frames and audio recordings by the application context they occurred in.
+Application usage sessions that track when you were using specific applications and windows.
+Each segment in the `segment` table includes the application bundle ID, window name, start time, and end time.
+Segments help organize frames and audio recordings by the application context they occurred in.

-#### events
+#### Events
-calendar events and meetings that were scheduled during your computer usage. the `event` table stores information about these events, including title, start time, end time, and other metadata. events provide additional context about what you were doing during specific time periods.
+Calendar events and meetings that were scheduled during your computer usage.
+The `event` table stores information about these events, including title, start time, end time, and other metadata.
+Events provide additional context about what you were doing during specific time periods.

-key relationships:
+Key relationships:
-- audio segments are linked to transcript words
+- Audio segments are linked to transcript words
-- frames are linked to nodes (text elements)
+- Frames are linked to nodes (text elements)
-- frames and audio segments are associated with application segments
+- Frames and audio segments are associated with application segments
-- events may be associated with specific segments
+- Events may be associated with specific segments

-## development
+## Development

-### setup for development
+### Setup for Development

 ```bash
 # clone the repository